 The present simple tense is one of the three simple tenses – which include past simple and future simple – and plays a fundamental part in the English language.
 This tense is characterized by its clear-cut structure that relies simply on the base form (infinitive) of verbs.

 Even though it is an easily memorizable tense, pronouns or subject-verb-agreement need to be considered to use it correctly.
-The only mistake one can make when forming the present simple in active voice is to forget the additional suffix “-s,” “-es,” or “ies,” which is added to the verb when the named or unnamed subject is in the third-person singular.
+The only mistake one can make when forming the present simple in active voice, is to forget the additional suffixes “-s,” “-es,” or “ies,” which are added to the verb when the named or unnamed subject is in the third-person singular.
 In this section, we will explore the rules and patterns involved in creating the present simple tense for both regular and irregular verbs by providing clear examples and explanations.

 Regular verbs